 You may have spent a lot of time working on your biceps and your abs, but what about your butt?
 A toned rear can complete your good physique and give you that picture-perfect body you always wanted.
 Sure, some people are graced with a great booty at birth, but that doesn’t mean you can’t get one with the proper exercises.
 By strengthening your glutes, you can help shape your rear to perfection.

 Now, this won’t be easy.
 It takes dedication and real perseverance to get the butt of your dreams.
 Don’t let the burn of the exercises or the number of reps for each exercise slow you down or stop you completely.
 This collection of the five best exercises for enhancing your butt can get you started.
+To assist in your butt growth, I suggest that you perform these with a booty enhancement cream.

 You’ll notice that some call for weights and others don’t.
 When using weights, it’s best to stick to heavier weights (that you can still handle) and do anywhere from five to 12 reps in a single set (unless otherwise noted).
 Try adding one of these exercises into your normal workout about two times a week (your glutes need time to rest and grow so don’t increase this!) and increase your weights whenever you feel like you can.